What is the ODATIS Ocean Cluster?

 Therefore, based on the final report of the working group created at the initiative of the CNES and CNRS-INSU, national research organizations agreed (at the end of 2013) to set up four national data clusters for coordinated management and centralized access to data.
 Each of this clusters correspond to a major compartment of the Earth system (solid Earth, ocean, continental surfaces and atmosphere):

-These four data clusters are grouped in the Earth System Research Infrastructure (RI), called Data Terra.
+These five data clusters are grouped in the Earth System Research Infrastructure (RI), called Data Terra.
 The RI Data Terra appears on the roadmap of the research infrastructures of the Ministry of Higher Education, Research and Innovation (Research Infrastructure Roadmap 2018, Edition 2, pdf link).
 The National Biodiversity Data Centre (PNDB) will be in strong collaboration with Data Terra and its four data clusters.

 The Data Terra RI's data clusters are intended to be part of the national and European landscapes in close coordination with the infrastructures in place and under construction.
 The organisation as a single structure will strengthen the position of the French community in the European landscape and in particular in the development of e-infrastructures.